U-VALUE OF YOUR DOORS AND WINDOWS

 DOUBLE OR TRIPLE GLAZING?

 Building regulations are driving us towards achieving lower and lower U- Values.
 A low U-value is important for energy saving - whether it is to reduce the heat into the building on very sunny days or to retain heat in cold winter weather.
 You can choose to install triple glazing.
-There are three sheets of glass and two airspace widths to improve the thermal insulation.
+There are three sheets of glass and two airspace widths to improve the thermal insulation and reduction in noise.

 Drawing your curtains on a cold winters evening may be a more cost effective solution !